 Any agreement must be drawn in such a way as to protect the employer’s legitimate interests without placing an undue burden on the employee’s ability to seek work or the public interest in having a competitive and free economy.
 Kentucky courts are not opposed to non-compete agreements and will uphold them unless “very serious iniquities would result.”

 - Enforceable when terminated without cause?
 Yes, under some circumstances.

 - Customer non-solicitation agreements permitted?
 Yes

 - Does continuing employment equal sufficient consideration?
-No, by itself, continuing employment does not provide sufficient consideration for a non-compete agreement.
-Additional consideration, such as investment in training, or other economic advantages are necessary.
+No, continuing employment does not provide adequate consideration for a non-compete agreement.
+Additional considerations, such as investment in training or other economic advantages, are necessary.